mxrodriguez/corporate-annoyance-fixes/README.md

 ## 📊 What's in This Repository

 ```
-dotfiles/
+corporate-annoyance-fixes/
 ├── hide_zscaler_popup.ps1    # The main popup-hiding script
 ├── README.md                # This documentation
-└── calibre                  # Other dotfiles/configs
+└── calibre                  # Other configuration files
 ```

 ## 🤝 Contributing